tireddy2/pqc_uta/draft-reddy-uta-pqc-app.md

 Hybrid key exchange provides a practical and flexible solution, offering protection against "Harvest Now, Decrypt Later" attacks while ensuring resilience to potential catastrophic vulnerabilities in any single algorithm.
-This approach allows for a gradual transition to PQC without the need to completely abandon traditional cryptosystems.
+This approach allows for a gradual transition to PQC, preserving the benefits of traditional cryptosystems without requiring their immediate replacement.

 ## MITM Attacks with CRQC